citiususc/blinkg/README.md

 python3 prompt_template.py -i input_file1 input_file2 -g ontology_file -s skos_file -o output_file
 ```

-It's mandatory to introduce at least one input file and the ontology file.
+It's mandatory to introduce at least one input data file and the ontology file.
 If no output file is provided, prompt.txt will be used.

+## How can I add a new scenario?

 ## How can I use BLINKG as a library